-Midori Shimanouchi Lederer (1923-2005) was born and raised in Fresno, California, and was a student at the University of California, Berkeley, when she and her family were sent to the Topaz Incarceration Camp in 1942.
+Midori Shimanouchi Lederer (1923-2005) was born and raised in Fresno, California, and was a student at the University of California, Berkeley, when she and her family were incarcerated at the Topaz War Relocation Center, a concentration camp, in 1942.
 Her 1943 appeal to the US government granted her permission to leave Topaz and resume her studies at Pace College in New York.
 In 1952, she became the secretary of renowned film producer Michael Todd and served as his production assistant.
 She later joined Bill Doll and Company, a top New York- based firm of press agents in 1960 and eventually rose to partner and vice president.

 The collection contains photographs, correspondence, oral history transcriptions, videos, and cassette tapes that document Midori Shimanouchi Lederer’s professional career and many contributions as a long-time volunteer community worker within the Japanese and Japanese American community.